OtotaO/SUM/README.md

 SUM is a knowledge distillation platform that harnesses the power of AI, NLP, and ML to extract, analyze, and present insights from vast datasets in a structured, concise, and engaging manner.
 With access to potentially all kinds of knowledge, the goal is to summarize it into a succinct & dense human-readable form allowing one to "download" tomes quickly whilst doing away with the "fluff".

-Here's the README formatted to be pasted into a GitHub repository's README file:

 ```markdown
 # SUM: Knowledge Distillation Platform